joe-scotto/scottokeebs/ScottoStarter/README.md

 # Stabilizer

 The ScottoStarter uses a 3u spacebar, this isn't a unique size but you will have to source a 3u stabilizer wire or make one yourself.
-To make your own, simply take a piece of 14g wire and bend it at each stabilizer mounting point, then use it as normal.
+To make your own, take a piece of 14g wire and bend it at each stabilizer mounting point.
+It will take a bit of trial and error to get it perfect but it beats having to wait for one in the mail.

 # Flashing